YunoHost/yunorunner/README.md

 $ ve3/bin/python ciclic restart $job_id
 ```

+Note that delete/restart will stop the job first to free the worker.

 You will see a resulting log on the server for each action.
-Not that delete/restart will stop the job first to free the worker.

 # Deployment